top of page

 E-mailsilva.claudiamartins.ufrj@gmail.com

-Bio: She is a CNPq research productivity fellowship recipient, and member of the Deliberative Committee of the Brazilian Society for Pharmacology and Experimental Therapeutics (SBFTE).
-A pharmacist, she developed her thesis at the Institute of Medical Biochemistry (UFRJ) with emphasis on vascular pharmacology, having taken her sandwich PhD also at the Université Catholique de Louvain.
-Her postdoctoral research was conducted at USP in a project about regulation of the endothelial nitrergic via.
-She is currently an Associate Professor 4 at UFRJ where she develops her Line of Research in the Laboratory of Biochemistry and Molecular Pharmacology (ICB/UFRJ) in experimental models associated to inflammation and hyperplasia, which are generally characteristics of two chronic diseases of high prevalence: schistosomiasis and prostatic hyperplasia.
-On Vascular Pharmacology and Inflammation she coordinates projects investigating functional alterations of endothelial cells, mononuclear cells and vascular remodelling caused by schistosomiasis inflammation, with emphasis on the nitrergic via, oxidative stress, and P2 purinergic signalling (Diretório de Pesquisa/CNPq: Biology of the endothelial cell).
+Bio: She is a CNPq research productivity fellowship recipient and member of the Deliberative Committee of the Brazilian Society for Pharmacology and Experimental Therapeutics (SBFTE).
+A pharmacist, she developed her thesis at the Institute of Medical Biochemistry (UFRJ) with an emphasis on vascular pharmacology, having taken her sandwich Ph.D. also at the Université Catholique de Louvain.
+Her postdoctoral research was conducted at USP in a project about the regulation of endothelial nitrergic via.
+She is currently an Associate Professor 4 at UFRJ where she develops her Line of Research in the Laboratory of Biochemistry and Molecular Pharmacology (ICB/UFRJ) in experimental models associated with inflammation and hyperplasia, which are general characteristics of two chronic diseases of high prevalence: schistosomiasis and prostatic hyperplasia.
+On Vascular Pharmacology and Inflammation, she coordinates projects investigating functional alterations of endothelial cells, mononuclear cells, and vascular remodeling caused by schistosomiasis inflammation, with emphasis on the nitrergic via, oxidative stress, and P2 purinergic signaling (Diretório de Pesquisa/CNPq: Biology of the endothelial cell).
 The basic research project aims at elucidating the physiopathology of schistosomiasis and identifying new targets with translational potential for alternative therapeutics.
 Another line of research under her coordination studies the participation of adrenoceptors and EGF receptors in the physiopathology of benign prostatic hyperplasia (BPH), and more recently she initiated a project evaluating the interaction between prostatic tumoral cells and endothelial cells.
-This project has a potential for innovation and development of new drugs.
-The researcher is affiliated to the Brazilian Society for the Progress of Science (SBPC), SBFTE, Brazilian Club of Purines, and Graduate Women in Science.
+This project has the potential for innovation and development of new drugs.
+The researcher is affiliated with the Brazilian Society for the Progress of Science (SBPC), SBFTE, the Brazilian Club of Purines, and Graduate Women in Science.
 Member of the editorial team of Frontiers in Analytical and Experimental Pharmacology Journal, and reviewer at the European Journal of Pharmacology, Journal of Pharmacology and Experimental Therapeutics, and PLoS One.
 She was the coordinator of the Program of Research in Pharmacology and Inflammation (ICB/UFRJ).
-She is a supervisor within the Graduate Program in Pharmacology and Medicinal Chemistry (UFRJ), and has already supervised PhD theses in the Graduate Program in Physiology (USP) and Biophysics (UFRJ).
+She is a supervisor within the Graduate Program in Pharmacology and Medicinal Chemistry (UFRJ) and has already supervised Ph.D. theses in the Graduate Program in Physiology (USP) and Biophysics (UFRJ).

-Main projects: 1) Diretório de Pesquisa do CNPq: Biology of the Endothelial Cell; 2) Pharmacological evaluation of new multitarget-directed antagonists of α1-adrenergic receptors and 5-HT1A serotonergics for the treatment of benign prostatic hyperplasia - LDT5 drug candidate; 3) Investigation on the role of transactivation of the EGF receptor by the α1-adrenergic receptor in benign prostatic hyperplasia.; 4) Purinergic and nitrergic signalling in endothelial cells and murine macrophages: relevance in the physiopathology of schistosomiasis; 5) Evaluation of the endothelial oxidative stress in schistosomiasis inflammation; 6) Modulation of purinergic signalling of P2Y1 endothelial receptors for melatonin.
+Main projects: 1) Diretório de Pesquisa do CNPq: Biology of the Endothelial Cell; 2) Pharmacological evaluation of new multitarget-directed antagonists of α1-adrenergic receptors and 5-HT1A serotonergic for the treatment of benign prostatic hyperplasia - LDT5 drug candidate; 3) Investigation on the role of transactivation of the EGF receptor by the α1-adrenergic receptor in benign prostatic hyperplasia.; 4) Purinergic and nitrergic signaling in endothelial cells and murine macrophages: relevance in the physiopathology of schistosomiasis; 5) Evaluation of the endothelial oxidative stress in schistosomiasis inflammation; 6) Modulation of purinergic signaling of P2Y1 endothelial receptors for melatonin.

 Eliezer Barreiro.gif